shiftyrose/shifty/README.md

 __Ability__: Investigate Roles<br>
 __Indicatior/Symbols__: Player's Name Changes Based On "Good" or "Bad"<br>

+`Originally Developed By: Discussions`<br>
+`Idea By: Town of Us Reactivated`<br>

 #### Role Description
 Use the Kill button to investigate if the player is good or bad.
 In general, red is bad & green is good.<br>
 Be wary of how 'bad' the player with the red name is.
-The Sheriff can end up with a red name in some lobbies!<br>
+The Sheriff or Veteran can end up with a red name in some lobbies!<br>

 __*Red = Bad*__ <br>
  - __Impostors__ (always)<br>